RezSat/GeneratedAlgorithms/posts/weighted-prime-average.md

     return weighted_sum / total_weight

 if __name__ == "__main__":
-    start_range = 1
-    end_range = 20
+    limit = 20
-    result = weighted_prime_average(start_range, end_range)
+    result = weighted_prime_average(limit)
-    print(f"The weighted average of prime numbers between {start_range} and {end_range} is: {result}")
+    print(f"The weighted average of prime numbers less than {limit} is: {result}")
 ```

 ## Expected Output
 ```
-The weighted average of prime numbers between 1 and 20 is: 13.337662337662337
+The weighted average of prime numbers less than 20 is: 9.6
 ```

 ## Conclusion
-The Weighted Prime Average algorithm efficiently calculates the weighted average of prime numbers within a given range.
+The Weighted Prime Average algorithm efficiently calculates the weighted average of prime numbers less than a given number.